nrfconnect/sdk-nrf/doc/nrf/ug_thread_architectures.rst

 Single-chip, multiprotocol (SoC)
 ================================

-nRF52 and nRF53 Series devices support multiple wireless technologies, including IEEE 802.15.4 and Bluetooth Low Energy (Bluetooth LE).
+nRF52 and nRF53 Series devices support multiple wireless technologies, including IEEE 802.15.4 and Bluetooth® Low Energy (Bluetooth LE).

 In a single-chip, multiprotocol design, the application layer and OpenThread run on the same processor.